tidewise/drivers-imu_aceinna_openimu/Protocol.md

 through the Periodic Packet Type and Periodic Packet Rate configuration parameters.

+We introduced the EP periodic packet to make this mechanism more flexible.
+See EP packet documentation for more details.

 All other interactions with the unit is using reply/request pairs.
 The response is always of the same type than the request.
 For instance, a pG packet sent to the unit will be answered with a pG packet, only with a different payload.

+If an invalid/unknown packet type is sent to the unit, it replies with a packet type of 0x00 0x00.

 # Configuration Packets